CliMA/ClimaDiagnostics.jl/docs/src/user_guide.md

 ```
 Names are not too important, but they should be meaningful to you.

+`ClimaDiagnostics` comes with some predefined schedules for common operations,
+such out every N timesteps, or every calendar period.
+Refer to the docstrings in
+[`Schedules`](@ref) for more information on what is already implemented.

 ##### Temporal reductions

 It is often useful to compute aggregate data (e.g., monthly averages).
 In